 Related: Top marketing attribution software you need to try

 Marketing attribution allows you to upgrade your marketing and optimise based on impact.

 Attribution reports will unlock data to help you:

-If you work in B2B or sell a high-value product, then chances are your customer journey is much longer.
-Long sales cycles can be difficult to track in traditional analytics tools like Google Analytics and Google Ads due to their 90 day window.
+Long sales cycles can be difficult to track in traditional analytics tools like Google Analytics and Google Ads due to their limited attribution windows.